“Kolb Farm Thistle” H-37.75” x W-45.5” oil on canvas.

-Wild thistle going to seed.
+Wild Thistle is going to seed.
 Based on a series of studies done at Kolb Farm at the Kennesaw Mountian Civil War National Park, Kennesaw, GA.

-I had never seen red thistles before, they stood above the grass and do not last long.
+I had never seen red thistles before, they stood above the grass and did not last long.
 They shed their seed through burst hoary heads.
-In my poem the reason for red plumes is because of the fallen during the battle, over 4,000 died in just four hours, on June 27, 1864.
+In my poem, the reason for red plumes is because of the fallen during the battle, over 4,000 died in just four hours, on June 27, 1864.